 Just like me.”

 But most impressive—and what replays of the speech likely won’t show but at 3am I had nothing better to do than to watch—was what happened after.
 She took a sip of water and stood there awkwardly for a moment.
 I saw the nerd she described herself as.
-Then, a line started to form, what seemed to be almost every member of Parliament lining up to send her off.
+Then, a lineup started to form, what seemed to be almost every member of Parliament lining up to send her off.
 It looked like Easter Sunday communion at Notre Dame Basilica, only instead of the body of Christ they were there for a hug from Jacinda.

 The Māori members sang to pass the time as each said their goodbye.
 She took a quick moment with every one.
 Some hugs were longer than others.
 You could feel the memories well up in the longer ones.